ckucewicz21/ckucewicz21.github.io/index.md

 ## Data Science Portfolio
-I have been teaching myself how to code through online courses and additional resources ("Analyzing Baseball Data in R" by Jim Albert and Max Marchi; and "Intro to Statistical Learning with Applications in R", Springer Texts in Statistics).
+Over the last 2 years I have been teaching myself how to code through online courses and additional resources ("Analyzing Baseball Data in R" by Jim Albert and Max Marchi; and "Intro to Statistical Learning with Applications in R", Springer Texts in Statistics).
 <br><br> Right now, I'm learning Python through Codecademy's 'Data Scientist: Machine Learning Specialist' online program.
 Below are a few projects I've completed on my learning journey.

 ---